-Conducting an individual, yoga-based, first-person mini research project
+Conducting an individual, yoga-based, first-person mini project

 last revision: August 28, 2015

 The project is meant to encourage an active engagement with the theory and practice of Indian psychology.
 You choose a concept, area or process of Indian psychology in which you're especially interested and you focus your efforts in this area.
 It can be a theoretical issue, a psychological skill or quality you would like to develop, or a change you want to bring about in yourself.